 Beach safety cameras coming to Minehead

-Three overhead panoramic cameras were installed at Minehead beach on Thursday, 10 June as part of a nation-wide Covid-safety scheme being adopted by coastal authorities.
+Three overhead panoramic cameras were installed at Minehead beach on Thursday 10 June as part of a nation-wide Covid-safety scheme being adopted by coastal authorities.

 The scheme has been set up in response to overcrowding of the nation’s beaches seen at the end of last year’s initial lockdown and aims to help beach operators manage visitor numbers.
 The cameras are not for CCTV purposes.
 Instead, they will send periodic images of Minehead’s beachfront to an administrator to monitor congestion levels.